Rayc940/ece5160-fast-robot/lab6/lab.md

 ## Discussion

-This lab provided experience implementing closed loop control and sensor based navigation on the robot.
-Overall, this lab improved understanding of PID control, tuning controller gains, and integrating sensor feedback to achieve stable position control.
-The addition of distance extrapolation also demonstrated how estimation techniques can improve controller performance.
+This lab provided experience implementing closed loop orientation control using IMU and DMP.
+Overall, it improved understanding of PID control, tuning controller gains, and using IMU data to tune stable orientation control.
+The use of the DMP for yaw estimation demonstrated how sensor fusion can reduce drift and provide more reliable orientation measurements.

 ---